araa47/LocalSourceControl/README.md

 ### First Configure a New Repository on any Local Server:

-1) On the server create a directory for all git projects to be stored, e.g. git mkdir git cd git
+1) On the server create a directory for all git projects to be stored 'mkdir projectdirectory'
-2) Create a folder for your project, e.g. project mkdir project cd project
+2) cd into the directory 'cd projectdirectory'
-3) Initialize git
+3) Initialize git by typing 'git init'
-git init

 ### Create SSH Keys for passwordless login: